Using Git in a WordPress Development Workflow

 To get started let’s take a look at how you would use Git to manage a WordPress plugin’s code.

 When your starting work on a new WordPress plugin or theme using Git you would do it just the same way as you would without using Git – making a folder for the files.
 To start off it’s just an ordinary folder, nothing special about it.
 You can make it by right clicking and choosing to create a new folder or you could do it via command line if you wanted.
-On *nix systems the command you want is mkdir <folder name>.
-After you’ve made the directory you need to initialize the repo with git init.
+On *nix systems the command you want is mkdir <folder name>

-cd my-new-plugin # to move to the new direcotry
+mkdir my-new-plugin cd my-new-plugin # to move to the new direcotry git init

 Once you’ve initialized the repo you can start adding your files and code.